 Options for sustainable variety, for people generally.

 I don’t think sustainable variety just accidentally happens, at least on a consistent basis.
 I do think there are things we can do to increase our chances of having sustainable variety.
 I’ve developed some ongoing and prototype projects (farther down this page) that provide options for people, to help create and spread sustainable variety.
 Of course, there are other possible ways to create sustainable variety as well.
 Each of my projects relates in some way to the proximity thinking framework I created, although that may not be obvious at first.
 Proximity thinking (ProxThink) helps create sustainable proximities and sustainable variety.
-One thing that ties my projects together is our connected world allows us to be more proximity-oriented.
+One thing that ties my projects together is our connected and networked world allows us to be more proximity-oriented.
 But I think we’ve been missing proximity-oriented approaches that let us really leverage and make use of that connectedness.
 Without a conceptual framework that makes sense of our connectedness, and makes use of our connectedness, we may not be able to get many of the benefits of our connectedness.
 It turns out that the idea of proximities, as developed in the proximity thinking framework, is a useful and general way of thinking about and relating to challenges in our connected world.
 So proximity thinking provides such a proximity-oriented conceptual framework for our connected world, that I think we’ve been missing.
 In particular, most of my projects leverage the ProxThink growth model, as mentioned near the beginning of this page, for collaborating in a connected world.
 I developed proximity thinking over decades, integrating a diverse array of knowledge and experiences in the arts, sciences, design and business.
 I also have a math degree and a masters in business (MBA).
-For more about me, there’s an overview here, and a bit of a bio here, and a summary of my major accomplishments here.
+For more about me, there’s an overview here, a bit of a bio here, and a summary of my major accomplishments here.

 Options for sustainable variety, for me.